harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         }
     }

-We run our project again, it runs seed and adds two people to PbPersons
+Now when we run our project again, it runs the seed process and adds two people to PbPersons
 table:

 <img src="images/phonebook-persons-table-initial-data.png" alt="Persons initial data" class="img-thumbnail" width="720" height="50" />

 ### Creating Person Application Service

-An Application Service is used from client (presentation layer) to perform operations (use cases) of the application.
+An Application Service is used by clients (presentation layer) to perform operations (use cases) in the application.

 Application service interface and DTOs are located in **.Application.Shared** project.
-We creating an application service to get people from server.
-So, we're first creating an **interface** to define the person application service (while this interface is optional, we suggest you to create it):
+We are creating an application service to get people from the server.
+So, first we need to create an **interface** to define the person application service (while this interface is optional, we suggest you to create it):